digital-asset/docs.daml.com/docs/3.1/docs/daml-finance/concepts/settlement.rst

 financial transaction.

 Daml Finance provides facilities to execute these transfers atomically (i.e., within the same Daml transaction).
-Interfaces are defined in the ``Daml.Finance.Interface.Settlement`` package, whereas implementations are provided in the ``Daml.Finance.Settlement`` package.
+Interfaces are defined in the ``Daml.Finance.Interface.Settlement.V4`` package, whereas implementations are provided in the ``Daml.Finance.Settlement.V4`` package.

 In this section, we first illustrate the settlement workflow with the help of an example FX transaction, where Alice transfers a EUR-denominated holding to Bob, in exchange for a